lanukim/lanukim.github.io/index.md

 **M.A.** 2014.
 Sociology, University of Washington.
 **B.A.** 2007.
 Sociology and economics, Seoul National University.

+## Recent Publications

+**Lanu Kim**, Daniel Scott Smith, Bas Hofstra, and Daniel A. McFarland.
+2022.
+“Gendered Knowledge in Fields and Academic Careers.” _Research Policy_ 51(1).
+[Link](https://doi.org/10.1016/j.respol.2021.104411)

+Yoon, Soo-Yeon, Sojung Lim, and **Lanu Kim**.
+2021.
+“Labour Market Uncertainty and the Economic Foundations of Marriage in South Korea.” _Asian Population Studies_ Published online.
+[Link](https://www.tandfonline.com/doi/abs/10.1080/17441730.2021.1932065)

+**Lanu Kim**.
+2021.
+“Geographical Locations of Occupations and Information and Communication Technology: Do Online Tools Impact Where People in the U.S. Live and Work?” _Sage open._ [Link](https://doi.org/10.1177/21582440211037663)

+**Lanu Kim**, Christopher Adolph, Jevin West, and Katherine Stovel.
+2020.
+“The Influence of Changing Marginals on Measures of Inequality in Scholarly Citations: Evidence of Bias and a Resampling Correction.” _Sociological Science_ 7:314-341.
+[Link](https://sociologicalscience.com/articles-v7-13-314/)

+**Lanu Kim**, Jason Portenoy, Jevin West, and Katherine Stovel.
+2020.
+“Scientific Journals Still Matter in the Era of Academic Search Engines and Preprint Archives.” _Journal of the Association for Information School and Technology_ 71(10):1218-1226.
+[Link](https://doi.org/10.1002/asi.24326)

 ## Projects and Publications/Working Papers

 ### Echo chambers in science?